brson/hackmd-collab/compile-time-1.md

 In the Rust project we like processes that reinforce and build upon themselves.
 This is one of the keys to Rust's success, both as a language and community.

 As an obvious, hugely-successful example, consider [Servo].
-Servo is a web browser built in Rust (officially it's just a browser "engine"), and Rust was created with the explicit purpose of building Servo.
+Servo is a web browser built in Rust, and Rust was created with the explicit purpose of building Servo.
 Rust and Servo are sister-projects.
 They were created by the same team (initially), at roughly the same time, and they evolved together.
 Not only was Rust built to create Servo, but Servo was built to inform the design of Rust.

 The initial few years of both projects were extremely difficult, with both projects evolving in parallel.
 The often-used metaphor of the [Ship of Theseus][st] is apt: we were constantly rebuilding the ship we were sailing, constantly rebuilding Rust in order to sail the seas of Servo.
 There is no doubt that the experience of building Servo with Rust while simultaneously building Rust itself led directly to many of the good decisions that make Rust the practical language it is.